nodejs/node/doc/api/permissions.md

 flag.

-When starting Node.js with `--experimental-permission`, the ability to access the file system, spawn processes, and use `node:worker_threads` will be restricted.
+When starting Node.js with `--experimental-permission`, the ability to access the file system through the `fs` module, spawn processes, and use `node:worker_threads` will be restricted.

 ```console
 $ node --experimental-permission index.js